top of page

 • A $50,000 grant, upon co-matching by the founder.

-What the MRA Grant covers:
+What the MRA Grant Covers:

-• Funding up to 70% of eligible costs, capped at $100,000 per new market
+• Funding up to 70% of eligible costs, capped at $100,000 per new market.

-• Supports market entry, in-market promotion and business development.
+• Supports market entry, in-market promotion, and business development.

 • Use MRA to explore e-commerce exports or regional sales expansion.

-What EEG include:
+What EEG Includes:

-• Up to 70% support for equipment in F&B, manufacturing and retail sectors
+• Up to 70% support for equipment in F&B, manufacturing, and retail sectors.

-• As a sustainability push by the government, the EEG aligns with Singapore’s Green Plan 2030.
+• Aligns with Singapore’s Green Plan 2030.

 Administered by the Singapore Tourism Board (STB), the BIF supports businesses in the tourism and lifestyle sector.
 Tourism-linked SMEs saw a 12% growth in experience-related investments using BIF in 2024.

-What BIF covers:
+What BIF Covers:

-• Technology adoption, process reengineering and experience design
+• Technology adoption, process reengineering, and experience design.

-• Eligible applicants include Attractions, hotels, F&B, event firms and travel agencies.
+• Eligible applicants include attractions, hotels, F&B, event firms, and travel agencies.

 "Energy efficiency is no longer optional; it's a cost and branding advantage."
+Jason Loh, CEO, GreenTech Advisors Asia

-Eligible sectors for E2F include precision engineering, chemicals, electronics and more.
+Eligible sectors for E2F include precision engineering, chemicals, electronics, and more.

-• Higher risk-sharing by the Government of Singapore, for young or ESG-focused startups.
+• Higher risk-sharing by the Government of Singapore for young or ESG-focused startups.

-• Loan coverage of up to 70% for government risk share
+• Loan coverage of up to 70% for government risk share.

-• ESG Bridge Loan for sustainable innovation pilots
+• ESG Bridge Loan for sustainable innovation pilots.

-Making the Most of Government Support for your Small Business in Singapore
+Making the Most of Government Support for Your Small Business in Singapore

 From digital tools and employee training to overseas expansion and sustainability, these 10 grants offer unparalleled opportunities for small businesses in Singapore to compete smarter in 2025.